duttaprat/server_setup/README.md

 # server_setup
-How to setup server using terminal
+A quick guidance for setting up server using terminal

 ## How to setup `Jupyter Lab` in remote sever